Progress report for LNC19-420

 Honeybees will use trees and shrubs associated with shelterbelts as pollen sources to a greater extent early in the growing season relative to other forbs on the landscape.

-We conducted research in Central North Dakota near the Central Grasslands Research Extension Center and western North Dakota near the Hettinger Research Extension Center in 2020-2022.
+We conducted research in Central North Dakota near the Central Grasslands Research Extension Center in 2020 and western North Dakota near the Hettinger Research Extension Center in 2020-2022.
 Research was done on private lands using commercially owned colonies.
 Research was done in Adams, Grant, Stutsman and Kidder Counties in North Dakota and in Perkins County, South Dakota.
-Bees owned and managed by Browning Honey Company (Central ND) and T2 Honey Company (Western ND) began arriving in western North Dakota around mid-May.
-Bees owned and operated by Browning Honey Company arrived in the central part of the state about 10 days later.
+Bees owned and managed by Browning Honey Company (Central ND) and T2 Honey Company (Western ND) began arriving in North Dakota around mid-May.

 Prior to honeybee arrival, we uploaded potential apiary locations into ArcGIS and overlaid points on a North Dakota Forest Service tree cover layer.
 We used these data to determine the proportion of trees cover that occurred within a 1-mile radius of each apiary.
 We than selected apiaries (research sites) at central and western locations that covered a range of tree cover in proximity to apiaries.